herts-astrostudents/Bayfordbury_project/README.md

 # Bayfordbury_project

-Github repository for the Bayfordbury project code
+*NOTE : THIS IS WORK IN PROGRESS AND ONLY MEANT FOR DEVELOPMENT FOR NOW*

-**NOTE : THIS IS WORK IN PROGRESS AND ONLY MEANT FOR DEVELOPMENT FOR NOW**
+Github repository for the Bayfordbury project code.

 If you want to contribute, please read the guidelines below to make development easier for everybody, including you.